spazznolo/spazznolo.github.io/_posts/2022-03-28-goalie-consistency-0.md

 ---
 layout: post
-title:  " [Introduction] Does consistency matter in Goaltending?"
+title:  "Does consistency matter in Goaltending?"
 date:   2022-03-28 11:52:05 -0400
 ---
 <h1> [Introduction] Does consistency matter in Goaltending? </h1>